Timeline of Progress

 - Facilitate consortium operations by providing access to pertinent publications and up to date information through the BC-SMART website and by fostering dialogue through regular workshops and seminars

-- Evaluate: monitor and assess efforts undertaken by other jurisdictions in decarbonizing long-distance transport
+- Evaluate: monitor and assess efforts undertaken by other jurisdictions in decarbonising long-distance transport

 Supported by: